marshall-strong/devportfolio/markdown/yenius.md

 ## React Router

+Single Page App supports a fast frontend by loading resources at launch and by only transmitting JSON data

 ## Redux.js

+_Redux store maintains a single source of truth on the frontend, allowing easy access to complex metadata_

+_Managed complex metadata by using Redux to create a normalized state with a single source of truth_

 ## Create React App redux template

 _Because life is too short to configure Webpack manually_

+- Create React App’s Redux+JS template
+- abstracts away Webpack configuration
+- uses Redux Toolkit and React-Redux to reduce boilerplate code

 ## Bing News Search API

+_Bing News Search API retrieves the latest tabloid gossip on Kanye West’s impending divorce_

+_Retrieved the latest tabloid gossip on Kanye West’s impending divorce with the Bing News Search API_

 # Assets